What Are Pill Organizers?

 Pill organizers and dispensers prevent or reduce medication errors.
-A pill case may be used for storage or transport, while other users may use them as an organizer for when medications should be taken.
-Organizers that incorporate advanced features for timing and alerting patients when to take pills are referred to as pill reminders.
-They provide a safe way to store scheduled doses of medications and vitamins.
-Patients with chronic illnesses often require a multitude of medications, including pills that counteract the side-effects of other medications.
-A drew the following conclusions:
+Pill cases store and transport medications, while a pill organizer indicates when it is time to take medication.
+Organizers that incorporate advanced features for timing and alerting patients when to take meds are pill reminders.
+They provide a safe way to store scheduled doses of medicines and vitamins.
+Patients with chronic illnesses often require a multitude of prescriptions, including pills that counteract the side-effects of other drugs.
+A medical study drew the following conclusions:

-- 32 million Americans use three or more pills daily
+- 32 million Americans use three or more meds daily

-- 51% of Americans 65 years and loder take at least 5 prescriptions drugs regularly
+- 51% of Americans 65 years and older take at least five prescriptions drugs regularly

 - 25% take between 10 and 19 pills each day